Mortgage Loans For Investment Homes And Commercial Properties

 - Hard Money Lenders normally require 20% to 50% down payment

 - Interest rates can be anywhere between 7% to 15%

 - However, income, tax returns, and debt to income ratios do not factor in when qualifying for hard money loan

 - Hard Money lenders are more concerned with the equity in the property than the actual borrower or borrower’s credit or income

 - Sometimes investment home buyers with perfect credit use hard money lenders to get financing because many times the property is not bankable due to borrower not qualifying

 - What happens is that the investment property investor pays the higher interest rates to do the acquisition of the property, will rehab it, and then sell it?

-- The Gustan Cho Team are experts on FHA 203k Loans, is a full service residential and commercial lender where they help their hard money loan borrowers find an exit strategy.
+- The team at Gustan Cho Associates are experts on FHA 203k loans, is a full service residential and commercial lender where they help their hard money loan borrowers find an exit strategy

-The Gustan Cho Team are experts in mortgage loans for investment homes and commercial financing.
-Real Estate Investors who have any question on mortgage loans for investment homes, please contact us at 262-716-8151 or email us at email@example.com.
+The team at Gustan Cho Associates are experts in mortgage loans for investment homes and commercial financing.
+Real Estate Investors who have any question on mortgage loans for investment homes, please contact us at 262-716-8151 or text us for a faster response.
+Or email us at email@example.com.
 You can subscribe to our newsletter at www.gustancho.com .